Are you Considering Fat Reduction? Let’s Talk Maintenance!

 - Posted on: Nov 15 2017

 The coming of the holiday season brings out our critical eye as much as the advent of bikini season.
 We know that there may be more than one occasion in which you want to fit into a little black dress – and feel good doing it.
 That’s why our Bryn Mawr office has established a menu of services that includes both surgical and non-surgical treatments for body-contouring.
-Because each method of fat-reduction takes time to reveal optimal results, now is a great time to schedule your consultation for liposuction, CoolSculpting, or SculpSure.
+Because each method of fat-reduction takes time to reveal optimal results, now is a great time to schedule your free consultation for liposuction, CoolSculpting, or SculpSure.
 It’s also a great time to consider how you can make it through the holiday season (and life, really) without packing on pounds you have no intention of keeping.